University of Chicago logo

 Harris School of Public Policy

-Established in 1988 as the Graduate School of Public Policy Studies, offering various graduate degree programs focused on public policy.
+Established in 1988 as the Graduate School of Public Policy Studies, it was renamed in 1990 for Irving Harris and offers six graduate degree programs.

 ⚙️